ethernet6/COMP6235-CW3/README.md

  4. Run localhost:8888/PHP Source Code or localhost/PHP Source Code

  # Browser Support
  This app is tested and working with the latest version of Google Chome.
-It should and would well with modern browsers such as Safari, Edge, Firefox.
-There is absolutely no support for Internet Explorer and this app is not supported on Internet Explorer.
+It should work well with modern browsers such as Safari, Edge, Firefox.
+There is absolutely no support for Internet Explorer and this app is not tested on any version of Internet Explorer.

 # Group Members
  - George Chalhoub - gc7g17@soton.ac.uk